canfar/openstack-sandbox/doc/OpenStack_identity.md

 Is CANFAR seen as a **domain** or a **project** to a given cloud provider?
 For batch processing we are using Condor and Cloud Scheduler to distribute the work.
 In this case we probably don't want to specify individual allocations for each user/group in the CANFAR sense.
 However, we may wish to have individual projects for vmod (i.e., a single core + static IP is granted to each user for configuration purposes).

-## Integration with LDAP
+## Basic integration with LDAP

-The basic Keystone configuration to use LDAP as an identity service backend is fairly straightforward.
+The basic Keystone configuration to use LDAP as an identity service backend is fairly straightforward, although *domain-specific* drivers will probably not be available until the OpenStack Juno release (see below).
 The basic modifications to ```keystone.conf``` according to [this page](http://docs.openstack.org/admin-guide-cloud/content/configuring-keystone-for-ldap-backend.html) are as follows:

 ```
 [ldap]